vadimcn/codelldb/MANUAL.md

 ```

 ## Reverse Debugging
-[Reverse debugging](https://en.wikipedia.org/wiki/Time_travel_debugging) (also known as "Time-travel debugging") is
-the ability to reverse the flow of debuggee execution to an earlier state.
+[Reverse debugging](https://en.wikipedia.org/wiki/Time_travel_debugging), is the ability to revert the flow of debuggee
+execution to an earlier state.

+Provided you use a debugging backend that supports [this feature](https://sourceware.org/gdb/onlinedocs/gdb/Packets.html#bc), CodeLLDB can send reverse-step and reverse-continue commands to it.

+At the moment, the only tested backend is [Mozilla's rr](https://rr-project.org/) (you will need version 5.3 or later).
+There are others mentioned [here](http://www.sourceware.org/gdb/news/reversible.html) and [here](https://github.com/mozilla/rr/wiki/Related-work).
+[QEMU](https://www.qemu.org/) reportedly [supports record/replay](https://github.com/qemu/qemu/blob/master/docs/replay.txt) in full system emulation mode.
+If you get any of them to work, please let me know!

-### Example
+### Example: (using rr)
 Record execution trace:
 ```sh
 rr record <debuggee> <arg1> ...